 Ipomopsis rubra (Linnaeus) Wherry.
 Common name: Standing-cypress, Spanish-larkspur.
 Phenology: May-Aug (-Sep); Aug-Sep.
 Habitat: Longleaf pine sandhills, sand rims of Carolina bays, dolomitic glades and woodlands, dunes, dry sandy and rocky woodlands and openings, roadbanks, disturbed areas.
 Distribution: Sc.
-NC south to c. peninsular FL, west to TX and OK, spread from cultivation in other areas to the north (including sites in the Piedmont and Mountains of GA and NC).
+NC. w.
+NC, and se.
+TN south to c. peninsular FL, west to TX and OK, spread from cultivation in other areas to the north.
+Sorrie, Weakley, & Bradley (2018) discussed the biogeography, habitats, and nativity of the species.

 Origin/Endemic status: Native